oktadev/okta-blog/_source/_posts/2022-06-15-terraform-eks-microservices.md

 ## Create an EKS cluster using Terraform

 Now let us move on to the important part of the tutorial.
 Creating an EKS cluster in AWS is not as straightforward as in GCP.
 You need to also create a lot more resources for everything to work correctly without surprises.
 You will be using a bunch of Terraform providers to help us with this, and you will also use some prebuilt terraform modules like [AWS VPC Terraform module](https://github.com/terraform-aws-modules/terraform-aws-vpc) and [Amazon EKS Blueprints for Terraform](https://github.com/aws-ia/terraform-aws-eks-blueprints) to reduce the amount of boilerplate you need to write

+This is the AWS resources we will create:

+{% img blog/jhipster-k8s-eks-terraform/tf-eks-arch.jpg alt:"AWS EKS and VPC architecture" width:"900" %}{: .center-image }

 ### Build the Terraform configuration